What are the role and power of WIP limits in Kanban management?

 Productive multitasking sounds the same as black snow or sweet vinegar.
 Be sure, the most effective and productive way to get things done is to focus on one thing at a time.
 It is not a good idea to switch between tasks immediately.
 Repeated moving from one task to another will cause the team to waste time and lose focus.

 Constant switches = losses in productivity.
-But this actually not about Kanban.

 A more effective way to complete a task is to give it undivided attention.
+Kanban has a solution for that.

 The truth is that people in a team can not be totally concentrated on and complete each task timely because the efforts of the team are spread too thin.
 In Kanban, WIP limits ensure that no team member has to multitask and that everyone has something to do.